-But we wanted to have a modified solera system at Four Pillars, because (as with fortified wines) it is not always the case that older is better and it would be easy to over-age the gin.
+But we wanted this to be a modified solera system at Four Pillars, because (as with fortified wines) it is not always the case that older is better and it would be easy to over-age the gin.
 The art comes from blending the right combinations of the new with the old.

 The difference between using old and new became obvious in February 2014 when we purchased a brand new barrique from Mercurey, one of the great coopers of France.
 Within a mere two weeks the gin in the new barrel had gained a golden colour and taken on some sweet vanillin oak characters.
 A terrific blending option, but we wanted our barrel-aged product to taste of gin, not wood.

 In March 2014 we purchased three five-year-old former Chardonnay barriques from Dargue & Jaegle.
 D&J barrels are famous in the world of wine as the staves are steamed rather than toasted.
 Thus they lend very subtle, fine oak characters without overt toastiness.
-We have always had a soft spot for D&J barrels with wine and we reckon they are equally as good with our gin.